The Do’s and Don’ts of Creating the Perfect Product Images

 Do: Incorporate Storytelling Elements

-This storytelling approach taps into the customer's imagination.
-It helps them picture themselves using the product.
-A pair of hiking boots photographed on a rugged trail?
-It screams adventure and exploration, right?
-The trick is to create scenes that resonate with your target audience.
-It's about painting a picture where your product is not just an object, but a character in a larger narrative.
+The trick is to create scenes that resonate with your users.
+Like painting a picture where your product is not just an object, but a character in a larger narrative.
 You want your customers to think, “That’s exactly where I see myself,” don't you?

 Do: Use Interactive Images